 Are These Transportation Stocks a Great Value Stocks Right Now?

-One stock to keep an eye on is A.P.
-Moller-Maersk (AMKBY).
-AMKBY is currently sporting a Zacks Rank of #1 (Strong Buy) and an A for Value.
+One company value investors might notice is GasLog Partners (GLOP).
+GLOP is currently sporting a Zacks Rank of #2 (Buy) and an A for Value.
+The stock is trading with a P/E ratio of 3.40, which compares to its industry's average of 4.44.
+GLOP's Forward P/E has been as high as 6.14 and as low as 2.47, with a median of 3.48, all within the past year.

+Another valuation metric that we should highlight is GLOP's P/B ratio of 0.37.
+The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
+This stock's P/B looks attractive against its industry's average P/B of 1.01.
+Over the past 12 months, GLOP's P/B has been as high as 0.44 and as low as 0.20, with a median of 0.28.

-Value investors also use the P/S ratio.
-The P/S ratio is is calculated as price divided by sales.
+Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
 This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
-AMKBY has a P/S ratio of 1.11.
+GLOP has a P/S ratio of 0.78.
 This compares to its industry's average P/S of 1.37.

-Finally, investors will want to recognize that AMKBY has a P/CF ratio of 3.18.
-This metric takes into account a company's operating cash flow and can be used to find stocks that are undervalued based on their solid cash outlook.
-This stock's P/CF looks attractive against its industry's average P/CF of 6.15.
-Over the past 52 weeks, AMKBY's P/CF has been as high as 7.75 and as low as 2.74, with a median of 5.08.

 Click to get this free report